jordanpapaditsas/webdev-projects/README.md

 </ol>

 ## Tools
-Various tools and IDEs that used and taught throughout the curriculum:
+Various tools that used and taught throughout the curriculum:
 <ul>
   <li>Visual Studio Code</li>
   <li>Gimp</li>